 Stephen Skinner is a Professor of Comparative Legal History and Legal Theory at the University of Exeter and Director of Exeter Law School’s Human Rights and Democracy Forum.

 His research is mainly focused on questions of state power and criminal law in democratic and non-democratic systems; and the application of the Right to Life under Article 2 of the European Convention on Human Rights to police uses of lethal and life-threatening force.
 His publications include a recent monograph entitled Lethal Force, the Right to Life and the ECHR: Narratives of Death and Democracy.

-In memory of Anneke Osse, the inspirational driving force behind this report.
+In memory of Christof Heyns, as well as the inspirational driving force behind this report, Anneke Osse.